alterdekim/Lyrica/README.md

 ## Features

 - **Basic operations**: Load songs from filesystem to ipod.
 Manually delete anything if needed.
-- **Streamings**: Download playlists from Soundcloud, Youtube, Spotify to your iPod.
+- **Streamings**: Download playlists from Soundcloud, Youtube to your iPod.
-- **No mindf_ck**: Albums are generated automatically from tracks metadata.
-No human processing required
+- **No iTunes**: Finally you can get rid of iTunes or Apple Music.
+Marvelous!
 - **Playlists**: Create/remove/edit playlists on your ipod
-- **Smart playlists**: Smart playlists manager included.

 ## Requirements